intuit/intuit-spring-cloud-config-validator/README.md

 Requirement already satisfied (use --upgrade to upgrade): pyyaml in /usr/local/lib/python2.7/dist-packages (from -r requirements.txt (line 1))
 Requirement already satisfied (use --upgrade to upgrade): pyjavaproperties in /usr/local/lib/python2.7/dist-packages (from -r requirements.txt (line 2))
 ```

+At this point, you are ready to execute the script manually.

 # Usage